RonenNess/SSCD.js/README.md

 SSCD should work on all modern browsers, and its tested and confirmed on Chrome, FireFox, and Internet Explorer 11.

 ## How to use

-First get the latest version of SSCD from dist/ folder in this git, and include it to your html header like this:
+First get the latest version of SSCD from dist/ folder in this git and include it to your html header like this:

 ```html
 <script src="sscd.1.0.min.js"></script>